hashemisa/pure-web-components-auto-loader/README.md

 The good news is that module-type JavaScripts do not need to be mentioned at the end of the body tag and [are executed after the content is loaded](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules):
 They can be written in the same head and there is no need to write additional code to check for the end of the page load.
+Another thing about loading modules is that modules are not loaded twice in JavaScript; so repeating the import does not cause a problem.

 # app.js